Georgius03/Networking/README.md

 # Networking
-Solution for the Networking Task

-1. Configuring IP Addressing
+# 1. Configuring IP Addressing

 a) Assigning addresses for RTR-L:
 Network: 10.10.10.0/27